 Magnesium Jerry can contain higher magnesium levels (4.23 mg) compared to those stored in galvanized tins (3.99 mg), the findings suggests that Jerry can may be more effective in preserving or even enhancing magnesium content in cowpea grains, the magnesium retention observed with Jerry can may be attributed to their ability to minimize exposure to environmental factors like moisture and light, which can degrade nutrient quality.
 This finding is significant in the context of biofortification strategies aimed at enhancing.
-These results align with Santos and Boiteux, (2013); Santos and Boiteux, (2015) who state the importance of micronutrient preservation in improving the nutritional quality of crops, particularly in regions affected by soil nutrient deficiencies.
+These results align with Santos and Boiteux (2013) and Santos and Boiteux (2015), who state the importance of micronutrient preservation in improving the nutritional quality of crops, particularly in regions affected by soil nutrient deficiencies.

-Zinc content was virtually identical, with grains in Jerry can containing 3.97 mg and those in galvanized tins containing 3.95 mg, similarly, phosphorus levels were consistent, Jerry can showing 4.19 mg and galvanized tins showing 4.21 mg.
+Zinc content was virtually identical, with grains in Jerry can containing 3.97 mg and those in galvanized tins containing 3.95 mg; similarly, phosphorus levels were consistent, Jerry can showing 4.19 mg and galvanized tins showing 4.21 mg.
 This suggests that the type of storage material does not significantly affect the retention of zinc or phosphorus in cowpea grains.
-These findings align with research of Costa et al., (2019); Nyamaizi et al., 2020; Bawa and Yussif, (2017) who state that factors such as soil.
+These findings align with the research of Costa et al. (2019); Nyamaizi et al. (2020), Bawa and Yussif (2017), who state that factors such as soil.

 Table 7.
-Effect of different Storage Materials on Minerals Content in Cowpea Grains
+Effect of Different Storage Materials on Mineral Content in Cowpea Grains